mixxxdj/manual/source/chapters/library.rst

 -----------

 **Track Inline editing**:
-  Double-click on a field in the :ref:`library <library-tracks>`.
+  To enable inline editing in the :ref:`library <library-tracks>` go to :menuselection:`Preferences --> Library --> Miscellaneous` and check the box "Edit metadata after clicking selected track".

+  Select any track in the :ref:`library <library-tracks>` and click on the field you want to edit.
 If the field is editable, it will become an editable text box.
 Enter a value and hit :kbd:`Enter` when you are done.

   .. figure:: ../_static/Mixxx-200-Library-Inline-edit.png
      :align: center